kwiamwis/aalenia/potapps/utilities.md

 >
 >RCON Supported

-`N -f?`  Clears the skies and brings on the night.
-Flag 'f' freezes weather and time if not run remotely
->
->+permission=weather
->
->RCON Supported

 `Nick [Username/AGID]?
 [Nickname]`  Changes a player's username for the server session.
 Avoid setting multiple players' names to the same nickname or chat commands will not know which player to target
 >
 >+permission=nick